cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon_pages.md

 Re: [link to platform conmon ticket]

 cloud.gov Pages also provides continuous monitoring artifacts.
-The process for creating them is detailed here.
+The process for creating them is detailed below.
 Current we only run OWASP ZAP Scans.

 # OWASP ZAP Scans